sharmamohit-devops/Ignite-Hackthon/README.md

 # Start the dev server
 npm run dev
-Then visit 👉 http://localhost:3000 to view it live!
+Then open 👉 http://localhost:3000 in your browser!

 🧠 Future Enhancements
 🚧 This is just the beginning!